"It's Impacting Our Health;" Sleep Scientists Back Abolishing Daylight Saving Time

 SAN FRANCISCO (KPIX 5) — Early Sunday morning, at 2 a.m. to be precise, clocks will spring forward an hour to mark the start of Daylight saving time along with the debate over whether it is wise to continue changing the clocks twice a year.

-University of California San Francisco sleep expert Dr. Kim Yuen, among a group of scientists who think it’s time to get rid of daylight savings. warns losing an hour of sleep could impact your health.READ MORE: San Francisco Official Wrap Up Crackdown On Illegal COVID Testing Sites
+University of California San Francisco sleep expert Dr. Kin Yuen, among a group of scientists who think it’s time to get rid of daylight savings. warns losing an hour of sleep could impact your health.READ MORE: San Francisco Bars, Restaurants Abuzz After Proof Of COVID Vaccination Restrictions Lifted

 “Well, the American Academy of Sleep Medicine supports adopting standard time, year-round.
 One of the reasons is that we all lose an hour sleep when we spring forward,” said Yuen.
 “And this is really hard to do because our biological clocks do not support that.
 It generally takes us four or five days to get used to that one hour’s time change.
 There are a lot more traffic accidents that occur Sunday, Monday And when we lose an hour sleep, we tend to not be able to focus very well.
 We cannot concentrate too well.
 And some people just get plain irritable when they don’t have enough sleep.”